Aidkit Logo

 Strictly Necessary Cookies (always on)

-These are the cookies that keep our website running.
+These are the cookies that keep our Site running.
 They handle things like logging you in, keeping your session secure, and remembering your cookie settings.
-You can block them in your browser, but if you do, parts of the site may not work as expected.
+You can block them in your browser, but if you do, parts of the Site may not work as expected.
 These cookies don’t collect information that identifies you.

 Vendor / Service Example Cookies Purpose Data Types Retention Policy